 A Teaching Development Grant from the University of Queensland Teaching and Educational Development Institute allowed the creation of the OzDASL database of data sets with an Australian context for teachers of statistics.
 Steve Darlington, then a student in the UQ Department of Mathematics, helped install many of the data sets during 1998.

 In April 1998 I wrote a new indexing search engine as a way of giving a much faster response and allowing more powerful search syntax such as phrase matching.
 The search syntax is based on AltaVista “simple search”.
-The program is written in Perl, and is a heavily re-written version of Xavatoria search engine.
+The program is written in Perl and was a heavily re-written version of Xavatoria search engine.
 This replaced the original search mechanism, which dated from June 1997 and was based on a perl script written by Matt Wright.

 From mid-1999 to early 2003, StatSci.org had a mirror site at the University of Southern Denmark.
 The webserver was provided there courtesy of the Department of Statistics and Demography.